The fund was created from the City of Calgary’s existing reserve.

 Supports government or private-sector innovation initiatives.

-Calgary’s economy was impacted by a structural change the energy sector and the 2014-2015 recession.
+Calgary’s economy was impacted by a structural change in the energy sector and the 2014-2015 recession.
 Municipal and business leaders took the bold action to support growth in key sectors and diversify the economy.
 Stakeholders at the Downtown Economic Summit in March 2017 agreed business-as-usual would not fill vacant office space or create jobs, so a Fund was proposed by City Council.